mxxk/tidbits/docker.md

       - bash
 ```

-Without `tty: true`, the entrypoint does not exit gracefully and ignores SIGTERM.
+Without `tty: true`, the `bash` entrypoint does not exit gracefully and ignores SIGTERM.